Troubleshooting

 In case something goes wrong with your Datalore installation, we recommend checking the logs as your first troubleshooting step.
 The most important log types are described below.

-• For both deployments, if the server is running and accessible, you can export the logs via Admin panel.
+If the server is running and accessible, you can export the logs via Admin panel.
+This method is preferable.

 While the notebook agent is alive, you can read its logs in the same way as with the Datalore server.
 Because there can be multiple agents running in parallel, it is recommended to obtain its agent ID prior to this step.
 You can obtain the agent ID from the agent pod metadata.